Boosting Open Set Recognition Performance through Modulated Representation Learning: Results and Discussion

-Here, we report the performance on the SSBs for both the previous OSR methods and our scheme in Table \ref{table:SSB}.
-We find only three previous methods in literature that report results on the SSBs.
-We implement the methods by \citet{chen2021adversarial} and \citet{vaze2022openset} by including our TS.
-As LS has shown performance improvements on SSBs, we experiment both with and without uniform LS for the CE and SupCon losses.
-Here, we do not optimize performance for $\alpha$ and temperatures but use a fixed set of hyperparameters for consistency.
-By following the strategy mentioned in Section \ref{sec:result1}, we fix $(\tau^+,\tau^-)$ at $(0.3,0.1)$ for TS and $\tau=0.2$ for reporting with constant temperatures in the SupCon loss.
-For CE loss, with the base temperature being $1.0$, we set $(\tau^+,\tau^-)$ at $(0.5,2.0)$.
+Here, we report the performance on different OSR loss functions by including and without our NegCosSch in Table \ref{table:SSB}.
+We implement the ARPL loss, the CE baseline by \citet{vaze2022openset} and the widely implemented SupCon loss in the recent OSR literature \citep{xu2023contrastive,zhou2024contrastive}.
+As label smoothing (LS) has shown performance improvements, we experiment both with and without uniform LS for the CE and SupCon losses.
+Here, we do not optimize performance for the LS coefficient and temperatures but use a fixed set of hyperparameters for consistency.

-We observe that if we include the proposed NegCosSch using either loss function, we get improved performances both for the closed set and open set problems over the corresponding baselines for all three datasets except for only the case of Aircraft on SupCon loss and including LS.
-Our NegCosSch provides performance boost for up to 1.60\% of accuracy, up to 3.56\%/2.99\% of open set AUROC in the `Easy'/`Hard' splits and up to 4.32\%/3.72\% of OSCR.
-Moreover, our method can be used together with LS to further boost the performance in a few cases.
+We observe that including the proposed schedules (P-NegCosSch or M-NegCosSch) in any OSR loss function improves performances both for the closed set and open set problems over the corresponding constant temperature baseline for all cases except for two, such as for Aircraft on SupCon loss including LS and P-NegCosSch, and for TinyImageNet on CE loss including LS and M-NegCosSch.
+Our NegCosSch provides performance boost for up to 1.87\% of accuracy, up to 3.3\%/3.1\% of open set AUROC in the `Easy'/`Hard' splits and up to 4.4\%/3.96\% of OSCR.
 This amount of performance boost comes without any additional computational cost.
+Between our two schedules, the M-NegCosSch performs better in most cases than the periodic one.

-For cases where LS does not help the open set performance (for the Stanford cars -`Hard' split and Aircraft with CE loss), our NegCosSch outperforms the baselines.
+Moreover, our method can be used together with LS to further boost the performance in a few cases.
+Even for cases where LS does not help the open set performance (for the Stanford cars -`Hard' split and Aircraft with CE loss), our NegCosSch outperforms the baselines.
 Overall for SSBs, the CE loss performs better than SupCon loss.
-Comparison of these methods with CosSch is listed in the Appendix.
-Moreover, our method outperforms the OSR methods by \citet{chen2021adversarial} and \citet{vaze2022openset} in most cases.
-We believe that our TS scheme in principle can improve other OSR methods, such as the method by \citet{jia2024revealing}.
+We believe that our scheme, in principle, can improve other OSR methods, such as the method by \citet{jia2024revealing}.